iasinDev/debugging-cheatsheet-extension/README.md

 # debugging-cheatsheet-extension
-A browser extension for Chrome for debugging cheatsheet
+A browser extension for Chrome for web debugging cheatsheet